-The new ISO 20400 Sustainable Procurement Standard, for instance, was published mid-2017.
-The standard provides a thorough understanding of the sustainability considerations that must be considered across all areas of procurement, from policy to organisation to processes, and provides guidance for how these can be implemented on a practical level.
+The ISO 20400 Sustainable Procurement Standard, for instance, was published in 2017.
+The standard provides a thorough understanding of the sustainability considerations that must be considered across all areas of procurement, from policy to organisation to processes.
+It will guide you on how these can be implemented on a practical level.

-3. Choose goods and services that meet criteria
+3. Choose goods and services that meet your criteria

-Independent certification is the only way to make sure you are genuinely buying sustainable products, thanks to the built-in auditing and assurance processes.
+Independent certification is the only way to make sure you are buying genuinely sustainable products, thanks to the built-in assessment and assurance processes.

 Key qualities to look for in an ecolabel are:

-🍃 third party accreditation and verification processes (where the verification and licencing agencies are also independent of one another).
+• third-party accreditation and verification processes (where the verification and licencing agencies are also independent).